-Pollution remediation obligations are covered in the environmental matters section of the Contingencies footnote (Note 17).
-The variances in pollution remediation expense for 2018 and 2017 are derived from current evaluations and the re-estimate of the accrued costs.
-In 2018, the Port entered into a disposition and development agreement with a developer for the 28-acre Waterfront Site at Pier 70.
-The developer assumes substantial responsibility for capping contaminated soil in the project area in accordance with the Risk Management Plan for the premises.
-Consequently, the Port's previously accrued obligation for pollution remediation as of June 30, 2018 has been reduced by \$8,211,000.
+In 2019, pollution remediation expense involving capping contaminated soil was \$1,105,000.
+This remediation expense was caused by a change in the scope of a project located in the Pier 70 development area.
+However, in 2018, pollution remediation was a negative expense of (\$8,211,000), resulting in a \$9,316,000 year over year increase.
+In 2018, the Port entered into a disposition and development agreement with a developer for 28-acre Waterfront site at Pier 70.
+The developer assumed substantial responsibility for capping contaminated soil in the Pier 70 project area in accordance with the Risk Management Plan (RMP) for the premises.
+As such, the Port reduced the related pollution remediation obligation by \$8,211,000 in 2018 (see Note 17).
 The variances in other expenses reflect the change in estimate related to general liability claim costs and expenses, volume of small equipment purchases and the level of transaction activities that require permits, licenses and sales tax.
-The 2018 decrease in other expenses is due to a \$663,000 decrease in general liability claim expense (Note 18).
-The 2017 increase in other expenses reflects a \$154,000 increase in general liability claim expense in 2017 versus a decrease of \$304,000 in 2016 and the purchase of 44 replacement "Big Belly" trash receptacles.